-A maximum of four courses offered by the Fu Foundation School of Engineering and Applied Science may be taken on a space-available basis.
-The four-course limit does not apply to students in the 3-2 Program.
+A maximum of four courses offered by The Fu Foundation School of Engineering and Applied Science may be taken on a space-available basis.
+The four-course limit does not apply to students in the Combined Plan program (http://undergrad.admissions.columbia.edu/learn/academiclife/engineering/combined-plan-program) .